Chromista: Chromophycées (Chadefaud, 1950)

 The Chromophycées (Chadefaud, 1950), renamed Chromophycota (Chadefaud, 1960), included the current Ochrophyta (autotrophic Stramenopiles), Haptophyta (included in Chrysophyceae until Christensen, 1962), Cryptophyta, Dinophyta, Euglenophyceae and Choanoflagellida (included in Chrysophyceae until Hibberd, 1975).

-Chromophyta (Christensen 1962, 1989)
+Chromophyta (Christensen, 1962 and 1989)

 The Chromophyta (Christensen 1962, 2008), defined as algae with chlorophyll c, included the current Ochrophyta (autotrophic Stramenopiles), Haptophyta, Cryptophyta, Dinophyta and Choanoflagellida.
 The Euglenophyceae were transferred to the Chlorophyta.

 Chromophyta (Bourrelly, 1968)

 The Chromophyta (Bourrelly, 1968) included the current Ochrophyta (autotrophic Stramenopiles), Haptophyta and Choanoflagellida.
 The Cryptophyceae and the Dinophyceae were part of Pyrrhophyta (= Dinophyta).

 Chromista (Cavalier-Smith, 1981)

 The name Chromista was first introduced by Cavalier-Smith in 1981; the earlier names Chromophyta, Chromobiota and Chromobionta correspond to roughly the same group.
 It has been described as consisting of three different groups: It includes all protists whose plastids contain chlorophyll c.